nsd4fr/nic-ll-1/README.md

 In the standard linked list implementation, the above algorithm would be O(n^2).
 With my optimization, the algorithm is only O(n).

 # Installation
-I believe the only requirement on compilation is that due to the use of `nullptr`, the C++ STD11 standard must be used.
+I believe the only requirement on compilation is that due to the use of `nullptr`, the C++11 standard must be used.

 To use, include the LinkedList header and get going!

 # TODO
-- Abstract the use of null
+* Abstract the use of null
-- Finish the full implementation and flesh out testing
+* Finish the full implementation and flesh out testing
+* Decide how to implement updating the Searcher after adding or removing an element
+	1. Option 1: Set the Searcher of the LL to be the head after every insertion or deletion
+	2. Option 2: Perform a linear time scan to see if the searcher was before or after the inserted/deleted element

 # Credits